imanuelgittens/javascript-studies/Course-20-Art-Of-Frontend-Development/Section-01-Frontend-Tooling/questions.md

 #####Explain with an example how to run gulp in watch mode where changes to a file re-runs tasks (you may need to look at the gulp documentation).

+To run gulp in watch mode, you need to configure the tasks that need to be run with the built in `watch` command.

+To get this done, you need to configure a task that you want run whenever a file is updated.
+Let's make a task for JS files.

+    //Gulp task
+    //Does something for JS files
+    gulp.task('scripts', function(){
+      console.log('Run scripts.');
+    });

+This is just a quick example but we basically want to run a task when JS files are changed.
+Our simple function just logs a message but in a real development environment, we could minify the JS files or maybe run a linter on them to ensure correct syntax.

+Let's set up a watcher for this task.

+    //Gulp watcher
+    gulp.task('watch', function(){
+       gulp.watch('js/*.js', ['scripts']);
+    });

+The above code states that any time a `.js` file is changed in the js directory, we run the `scripts` task.
+Notice that the `scripts` task is in an array, this means that we can add more tasks to be run when a JS file changes.

+To bring this all together, we simply run `gulp watch` on the command line and anytime a js file is changed it will run the `scripts` task.

 #####Explain how the jQuery methods `closest` and `parents` work.
 Use code samples to demonstrate their usage and show the differences between them.

 `.closest()`